Spinal injury claims

 Any negligence claim is, however, also affected by age of the client, their underlying health, employment and family situation.
 This is why our team of spinal injury solicitors UK provide a tailor-made service to every client to make sure they receive the maximum compensation for their needs.

 Not all spinal injuries are the same.
-Because of this the compensation guidelines categorise spinal injuries according to severity for example;
+Because of this the compensation guidelines categories spinal injuries according to severity for example;

-Most severe- in the most severe spinal injury cases, you could be awarded between 240,000 pounds and 320,000 pounds
+- Most severe- in the most severe spinal injury cases, you could be awarded between 240,000 pounds and 320,000 pound

 To start a spinal injury claim uk, you will need the help of an expert spinal injury claims solicitor.
 This is because medical negligence claims is quite a complex and confusing subject, yet very delicate.
 You do not want to hurt your chances of making a successful claim either for spinal injuries sustained by you or your loved one.